AdaCore/spark2014/docs/ug/gnatprove.rst

 deductive verification.
-It is very different both from compilers, which do very little analysis of the code, and static analyzers, which execute symbolically the program. |GNATprove| does a very powerful local analysis of the program, but it does not cross subprogram boundaries.
+It is very different both from compilers, which do very little analysis of the code, and static analyzers, which execute symbolically the program. |GNATprove| does a very powerful local analysis of the program, but it generally does not cross subprogram boundaries.
 Instead, it uses the :ref:`Subprogram Contracts` provided by users to analyze calls. |GNATprove|
 also requires sometimes that users direct the analysis with :ref:`Assertion Pragmas`.
 Thus, it is essential to understand how |GNATprove| uses contracts